unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. The live encoder or ingest source communicates to the publishing point/processing entity using the HTTP POST method as defined in the HTTP protocol [5], or in the case for manifest updates the HTTP PUT Method
 2. The live encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same POSTURL.
 This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
-3. The live encoder/media source SHOULD use secured transmission using HTTPS protocol as specified in [18] for connection to the receiving processing entity or publishing point
+3. The live encoder/media source SHOULD use secured transmission using HTTPS protocol as specified in [18] for connecting to the receiving processing entity or publishing point
 4. In case HTTPS protocol is used basic authentication HTTP AUTH or better methods like TLS client certificates SHOULD be used to secure the connection
-5. Before sending the segments based on fragmented MPEG-4 the live encoder/source SHOULD send a manifest formatted according MPEG DASH specification following the limitations/constraints
+5. Before sending the segments based on fragmented MPEG-4 the live encoder/source SHOULD send a manifest with the following the limitations/constraints
    - 1. Only relative URL paths to be used for each segment
    - 2. Only unique paths are used for each new presentation